stationeering/exfiltration/Agent/README.md

 Small agent to be injected into the Stationeers Assembly-CSharp.dll, ideally injected after a point the server has been completely initialised and has all objects and data loaded.

+## Development

+Copy all current Stationeers assemblies into `Agent/externaldeps`.